 By introducing Eq.
-(6), the additive rate increase as in TCP can be performed in TFRCP.
+(6), the additive rate increase as in TCP can be performed in MPEG-TFRCP.

-We evaluate TFRCP with an additive increase mechanism (TFRCP-AI) under the same simulation environment as in Section III..
+We evaluate MPEG-TFRCP with an additive increase mechanism (TFRCP-AI) under the same simulation environment as in Section 3.
 The simulation results are depicted in Figs. 11 through 14.
-Compared with TFRCP proposed in Section II., the rate variation becomes smoother as shown in Figs. 11 and 12.
+Compared with MPEG-TFRCP proposed in Section 2, the rate variation becomes smoother as shown in Figs. 11 and 12.
 As a result, the video quality becomes stable and ranges from 28.570 to 36.080 (see Fig. 13).
-The averaged SNR of TFRCP-AI experiments is 30.537 dB, which is slightly higher than that of TFRCP, 29.535 dB.
-In addition, the variation of SNR is smaller than that of TFRCP.
+The averaged SNR of TFRCP-AI experiments is 30.537 dB, which is slightly higher than that of MPEG-TFRCP, 29.535 dB.
+In addition, the variation of SNR becomes smaller.

-It should be noted that the bandwidth occupied by TFRCP is close to that of TCP (see Fig. 11).
-It follows that the high TCPfriendliness is achieved and the network bandwidth is fairly shared among TCP and TFRCP connections.
+It should be noted that the bandwidth occupied by TFRCP-AI is close to that of TCP (see Fig. 11).
+It follows that the high TCP-friendliness is achieved and the network bandwidth is fairly shared among TCP and MPEG-TFRCP connections.
 The friendliness variation in TFRCP-AI is depicted in Fig. 14, which ranges from 0.439 to 1.002.